alexpeattie/letsencrypt-fromscratch/README.md

 #### e.
 Signature

-The last step is to prove the authenticity of our request with a *signature*, generated using our **client private key**.
-First let's consolidate everything we have so far:
+The last step to construct our request is proving its authenticity with a **signature**, generated using our *client private key*.
+First, let's consolidate everything we have so far:

 ```ruby
 require 'openssl'